Safa British School, Al Meydan Street to Jumeirah – The 2020 Review EXCLUSIVE

 • Students’ personal development is a particular strength of Safa’s provision

 • Students with Special Educational Needs are identified quickly.
 Empowering and inclusive school vision of, 'Every Child an Achiever' which is now showing significant improvement in school provision, matched with ongoing investment in SEN to respond to KHDA reviews

 • Students show an outstanding understanding of their responsibilities as members of the community, exemplified by their dedication to preserve the environment and conserve its resources

 • Outstanding whole child focus

 • Ongoing investment and strong support from committed Safa Friends

-• Newly appointed innovative Principal driven to bring Safa up to Very Good school status, and beyond, swiftly guided by a "child first" underpinning of whole school provision
+• Outstanding new school Principal driven to bring Safa up to Very Good school status, and beyond, swiftly guided by a "child first" underpinning of whole school provision

 • Islamic Education and Arabic language lessons are weaker than comparable lessons in other core subjects (a typical failing of British schools)